terrylinooo/shieldon/README.md

 ## Screenshots

-When usera or robots are trying to view many your web pages at a very short period of time.
+When users or robots are trying to view many your web pages at a very short period of time.
 They will temporarily get banned.

 ![](https://i.imgur.com/lzWiw4V.png)